Mobile Gaming Statistics 2026: Market Size, Revenue and Trends

 More advertisers and more creatives drive up noise.
 Marketing teams should prioritize faster creative testing, tighter KPI tracking, and clearer creative hooks to keep CPAs under control.

-2. Platform Split and Creative Behavior
+2. Platform Split and Cost Pressure

 3. Ad Spend Outlook and Format Trends